-From creeping phlox to creeping thyme these perennial ground cover plants are loaded with flowers to attract pollinators to the garden.
-Some of these ground covers will grow in sun and others in shade; all will put on growth quickly.
-Here are four options for ground cover plants for pollinators that we’ve grown in various areas around the U.S.
+From creeping phlox to creeping thyme these perennial ground cover plants are low growing and loaded with flowers to attract pollinators to the garden.
+Some of these ground covers will grow in sun and others in shade; all will put on growth quickly and are suitable for slopes and hills.
+Here are four options for ground cover plants for pollinators that we’ve grown as companion and guild plants in the garden.

 Ground Cover Plants